Update December 2019

 The expansion strategy includes opening new overseas centres and increasing the London exam to 4 days for each sitting.
 Based on candidate numbers and their location we are currently developing new centres in all four regions of India, the United Arab Emirates, Egypt and Malaysia.

-For the next Part 3 examination in November 2019 we will be doubling the number of candidate spaces in Delhi, India and will be opening a new centre in Chennai, India.
-This will see on overall capacity for this exam of 832 spaces.
-By the end of 2020 we aim to have centres in all 4 regions of India, Egypt and UAE with approximately 490 more places available than in 2019.
+For the next Part 3 examination in May 2020 we will be doubling the number of candidate spaces in Chennai, India and opening new centres in Kolkata, India and Abu Dhabi, UAE.
+This will see an overall capacity for this exam of 858 spaces.
+By the end of 2020 we aim to have centres in all 4 regions of India and a centre in Egypt with approximately 440 more places available than in 2019.

 The Part 3 MRCOG global expansion strategy will develop the examination overseas at a controlled and achievable pace to ensure the integrity of the examination is not affected.
 All centres will be run to the same standards as the UK with full psychometric analysis of the results to make certain that centres are statistically aligned and all candidates are assessed equitably.